Statistics for Economics and Business

 Compétences visées

-• Familiarity with the basic concepts in probability, statistics, and regression analysis : awareness of theoretical knowledge and first experience in handling and describing data, estimation, and testing using the software R.
+- Familiarity with the basic concepts in probability, statistics, and regression analysis : awareness of theoretical knowledge and first experience in handling and describing data, estimation, and testing using the software R, Stata and Mathematica

-• Capacity to compile basic descriptives, and to formulate and test hypothesis about the data generation process, including basic regression analysis
+- Capacity to compile basic descriptive, and to formulate and test hypothesis about the data generation process, including basic regression analysis

 Modalités d'organisation et de suivi

 The course includes 30 hours of lecturing (‘cours magistral’).
 Group exercises need to be handed in on a regular basis.
 Exercises include pen and paper exercises but also R-programs in which data is analyzed and theoretical concepts are exemplified through simulation.
-Main teaching materials are the lecture blackboard/slides, textbooks (see Main references), and computer programs in R.
+Main teaching materials are the lecture blackboard/slides, textbooks (see Main references), and computer programs in R, Stata and Mathematica.

 Detailed content: